Course Outline

 • Internet Protocol Security (IPsec).

-• Identify network-based security threats in a government context.
+• Identify network-based security threats in government IT environments.

-• Implement Windows Firewall to secure Windows hosts in a government setting.
+• Implement Windows Firewall to secure Windows hosts for public sector use.

-• Explain how to enforce corporate compliance for government networks.
+• Explain how to enforce corporate compliance with network security policies in government systems.

-This module explains how an information technology (IT) administrator can account for and mitigate the risks of malicious code, unauthorized use, and data theft in a government environment.
+This module explains how an information technology (IT) administrator can account for and mitigate the risks of malicious code, unauthorized use, and data theft in government IT environments.

 Lessons